 ‘The Last House on Dead End Street’ (1977)

-In writing this review, I was going entirely on information I knew of the top of my head.
-The entire review was put together in under an hour.
+In writing this review, I was going entirely on information I knew of the top of my head, and the entire review was put together in under an hour.
 As a result of this, a lot of information is missing, presented poorly, or just outright false.
 In the time since, I've learned a great deal more about Roger Watkins and his work, enough that I feel it may warrant a more significant and in-depth look.
 For the time being, I will leave this review up untouched in the interest of preservation.

 Having been interested in obscure and rare cinema for much of my life, I know perhaps better than most that much of the time the history behind something can be more interesting than the actual product.
 To demonstrate this, I’m going to tell you the story of a little film called ‘The Last House on Dead End Street’